TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 .. warning::

-   This boostrapping API is internal and may change any time in the near future even in minor updates.
+   This boostrapping API is internal and may change at any time in the near future even in minor updates.
 It is thus discouraged to use it in third party code.
-   Choose this solution only if other extensbility features such as :ref:`Hooks <hooks>`, Signals or :ref:`XCLASS <xclasses>` are not enough to reach your goals.
+   Use this class only if other extensibility possibilities such as :ref:`Hooks <hooks>`, Signals or :ref:`XCLASS <xclasses>` are not enough to reach your goals.